-Third, the Tribune Newspapers’ paraphrase of Schalit’s response: “Schalit said he would be happy to see them reunited with their families”.
+Third, the Tribune Newspapers’ paraphrase of Schalit’s response (which was given in Hebrew): “Schalit said he would be happy to see them reunited with their families”.
 By his reported response, Schalit appears to have agreed with the interviewer’s disingenuous portrayal of the Arab terrorists still imprisoned in Israel.

-Fourth, Schalit’s actual response, including his caveat: “I would be very happy if they were released -- provided they don’t return to fighting Israel.”
+Fourth, Schalit’s actual response (which was given in Hebew), including his caveat: “I would be very happy if they were released -- provided they don’t return to fighting Israel.”
 The caveat, which shed a different light on the imprisoned Arab terrorists than that intended by Egyptian Television, was not translated by Egyptian Television from Hebrew into Arabic.
 Apparently, the Tribune Newspapers reporter missed it as well.

 Attorney At Law